Carla Southworth: Vet was hesitant to talk about war - The Tribune

 Radford’s new friend that he met in a POW camp, in Germany, was originally from South Point, Ohio!

-When you are half the world away from home, someone that grew up 20 miles from where you grew up is practically a “next door neighbor.
+When you are half the world away from home, someone that grew up 20 miles from where you grew up is practically a “next door neighbor.”

 They became fast friends and remained friends for the rest of their lives.
 I imagine this friendship was a great comfort to them both.